rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>18.
 Secure Shell (SSH) and Access Control Lists (ACLs)</h3>
 SSH lets a device connect to another remote device and issue commands on it.
-During the SSH configuration, I use an ACL to restrict access to the PC subnet only.
+During the SSH configuration, I used an ACL to restrict access to the PC subnet only.
 <br />
 <br />
-“crypto key generate rsa” enables SSH and creates a key to be used for security reasons.
+“crypto key generate rsa” enables SSH and creates a key to be used for security purposes.
 I decided to go with a 4096-bit key.
 I set the SSH version to support version 2 only.
 <br />
 <br />
 The “access-list” command creates the access list to permit only the PC subnet hosts to SSH into R1.
 All other IP addresses are implicitly and automatically denied.